How Much Does It Cost to Feed a Miniature Dachshund?

 The biggest factors that will influence the monthly cost of dog food are:

-- How many calories your Dachshund needs to eat a day
+• How many calories your Dachshund needs to eat each day

 If your Dachshund needs 350 calories a meal (see this article to calculate the number of calories your Dachshund needs), you may need to feed 11 ounces of one food and only 3.5 ounces of another.